uni-halle/quik/README.md

    - Quik assumes a barcode set in which all barcodes have the same length.
 You need to specify this length using the option `-DBARCODE_LENGTH`.
 The following example uses barcodes of length 34.

-   - If you want to run quik on a specific GPU that is **not** available in your build system, you can specify the Compute Capability of your target GPU.
+   - If you want to run quik on a specific GPU that is **not** available in your build system, you can specify the Compute Capability of your target GPU using the option `-DCMAKE_CUDA_ARCHITECTURES`.
 In this example, we build the code for the NVIDIA A100 GPU, which has Compute Capability 8.0.

       cd quik